-I am a Senior Business Analyst at ServiceNSW, working on innovative solutions and implementation of projects within our Digital Identity and Verifiable Credentials ecosystem.
+I am a Senior Business Analyst at ServiceNSW, working on innovative solutions and implementation of projects within our Digital Identity and Verifiable Credentials (DIVC) ecosystem.
 I’m focused on data analysis, requirement gathering and supporting security, privacy, and product teams in communicating the requirements and making sure they meet stakeholder needs.

-The CIE (Commercial Identity Exchange) Proof of Age use case will enable customers to prove they are over a certain age without disclosing any of their personal information like their name, date of birth or even their age when carrying out online transactions where age verification is a legislative requirement.
+The CIE (Commercial Identity Exchange) Proof of Age use case will enable people to prove they are over a certain age without disclosing any of their personal information like their name, date of birth or even their age when carrying out online transactions where age verification is a legislative requirement.
 The proof of concept has been carried out successfully and we are now working towards a pilot phase to test how it works and make any necessary enhancements before it is made generally available.

-Who are your key customers?
+Who is your key audience?

 What are your headwinds?

 This is something we have never done before, so it is completely new territory.
 As a government organisation, we are now working more with the private sector to bring this project to life, so the main challenge is streamlining our interactions and transactions.

 What is your proudest work moment from last year?

 From a Proof of Age pilot point of view, it would have to be finalising our proof of concept for the service to be successfully tested within our environment and to complete a trial commercial transaction.